 Much like art, people are reinventing old recipes and adding modern twists to traditional establishments and food customs.
 Zaragoza’s restaurant and culinary establishments are filled with local produce, and the love for tapas lines every corner and alley, such in the El Tubo district known for attracting the hungry crowds and Plaza de Santa Marta for café culture.

-Mixing old and new in the form true to our daily historical wandering, we attended a tapas workshop at the modern gastronomic space that is La Zarola, later followed by a masterclass of jamon carving by Félix Martínez at La Jamoneria (it’s not my forte, but eating it is) and a little indulgence of candied fruits and chocolates at the vintage 1856 confectionary shop, Fantoba.
+Mixing old and new in the form true to our daily historical wandering, we attended a tapas workshop at the modern gastronomic space that is La Zarola, later followed by a masterclass of Jamon carving by Félix Martínez at La Jamoneria (it’s not my forte, but eating it is) and a little indulgence of candied fruits and chocolates at the vintage 1856 confectionary shop, Fantoba.

-Things to Know About Zaragoza:
+Things to Know About Travel to Zaragoza:

 - Tarragona to Zaragoza is a mere 1 hour and 30 minutes journey on the train, landing you right in between Madrid and Barcelona.
 Zaragoza is also 90 minutes from Madrid by train and just under two hours from Barcelona.

-- If you are looking to visit a lot of museums and monuments, and make use of public transport, consider getting the Zaragoza Card.
+- If you are looking to visit a lot of museums and monuments and make use of public transport, consider getting the Zaragoza Card.
 From €20 for 24 hours or €23 for 48 hours, you’ll have access to all major sites, buses and tram lines, as well as discounts for listed shops and restaurants.

 How to Book a Renfe Train Ticket in Spain – AVE Guide